smartfog/fogflow/doc/en/source/performanceNew.rst

 Experiement Setup
 -------------------

-**FogFlow system:** To test the performance, FogFlow is deployed on one cloud node(4vCPUs, 16 GB RAM) and two edge node(4vCPUs, 8 GB RAM) in doker container.
+**FogFlow system:** FogFlow is deployed on one cloud node(4vCPUs, 16 GB RAM) and two edge node(4vCPUs, 8 GB RAM) in doker container.

-**Listener client:** To measure the delay of context update from the moment sent by a context producer to the time received by a subscriber we are using listener client.
-Listener client is deployed on a VM(4cpu, 8GB RAM)
+**Listener client:** Listner client is a VM which is deployed with 4cpu, 8GB RAM.
+It has functionality to measure the *time delay of context update from the moment sent by a context producer to the time received by a subscriber*

-**Testing tool:** TO produce the test data for fogflow broker we are using Apache JMeter testing tool.
-JMeter is deployed on a VM(8cpu, 8GB RAM)
+**Testing tool:** Apache Jmeter tool is used to produce input for fogflow broker.
+JMeter is deployed on a VM with 8vCPU's and 8GB RAM.